 It doesn’t get any better than BC halibut fishing.
 Port Renfrew is home to some of the world’s largest & hardest hitting halibut.
 Get ready for a battle to remember!

 Halibut are a migratory fish, traveling great distances each spring to come into shallower waters to feed and spawn.
 Port Renfrew is surrounded by famous halibut feeding grounds.
-The experienced guides at Wild Coast Wilderness Resort and Pacific Pro Charters have discovered hundreds of the best halibut fishing spots over the past 20 years along the west coast of Vancouver Island and the legendary Swiftsure Bank.
-These are some of the most productive halibut grounds in the world!
+The experienced guides at Wild Coast Wilderness Resort have discovered hundreds of the best halibut fishing spots over the past 20 years along the west coast of Vancouver Island and the legendary Swiftsure Bank.
+These are some of the most productive halibut grounds in Canada!

-On BC’s West Coast we frequently target “Chicken Halibut”, which are nice fish that typically range from 20 to 50lbs.
-Larger halibut are often found lying on lesser populated humps in nearby waters, with the current Port Renfrew halibut record weighing in at a mammoth 240 pounds!
+On BC’s West Coast we frequently target “Chicken Halibut” which are really tasty fish that typically range from 20 to 50lbs.
+Larger halibut are often found lying on lesser populated humps in nearby waters, throughout our season we occasionally see 100lb halibut with the current Port Renfrew record weighing in at a mammoth 240 pounds!

-Big “Barn Door Halibut” are also common in our area.
-While we do catch barn door halibut, since these fish are all mature females that have made it to the breeding stage, we do not go out of our way to specifically target them (it’s a bit like killing the goose that lays the golden eggs).
+Big “Barn Door Halibut” are also common in our area, while we do catch these large “buttes,” since these fish are all mature females that have made it to the breeding stage, we do not go out of our way to specifically target them (it’s a bit like killing the goose that lays the golden eggs.)

 Your BC Halibut Fishing Experience